yuvirajsinh/YCameraView/README.md

 Custom Camera Controller

 YCameraviewController is a custom Image picker controller that allows you to quickly switch between Camera and iPhone Photo Library.
+This Controller only useful for capturing Square Image.

 How to Use it
 =============